miqdigital/aws-utils/rds_disaster_recovery/README.md

 ## Prerequisites

-* Python should be installed in the system.
+* Python should be installed in the system (v2.7).
-* To perform operations on RDS, if using any EC2 machine to host the script make sure required AWS role is attached to the EC2,or if using in local make sure the IAM user has necessary permissions.
+* To perform operations on RDS, if you are using an EC2 machine to host the script make sure the required AWS role is attached to that EC2 or if you are using this script in local then make sure the IAM user has necessary permissions
 * Script should be modified by the user and populated with the values according to the user's db instance/cluster specifications.

 ## How it Works?